peterhinch/micropython-samples/README.md

 Unlike the code samples these are fully documented and supported.

-## 5.1 uasyncio
+## 5.1 asyncio

 [Tutorial](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/TUTORIAL.md)
-Main focus: using uasyncio to drive and communicate with hardware devices.
+Main focus: using asyncio to drive and communicate with hardware devices.
 [Drivers](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/DRIVERS.md)
 Asynchronous device drivers for switches, pushbuttons and ADC's.
-Also has information on interfacing interrupts to uasyncio.
+Also has information on interfacing interrupts to asyncio.
 [Asynchronous monitor](https://github.com/peterhinch/micropython-monitor) Use a raspberry Pico and a logic analyser or scope to monitor asynchronous code.
 [Schedule](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/SCHEDULE.md)